amygdala/tensorflow-workshop/workshop_sections/word2vec/README.md

 # Building a Custom Estimator for word2vec

+The word2vec model produces vector embeddings of words, using proximity in a text corpus, and a sampling loss called "noise contrastive estimation".
+For more details check out [the tutorial on tensorflow.org](https://www.tensorflow.org/tutorials/word2vec/).

 This walkthrough assumes that your working directory is that of this `README` file.

 ## Getting set up